 Got leftover mashed taters?
-This Easy Leftover Mashed Potato Pancakes recipe are crispy on the outside and fluffy on the inside!
+These Easy Leftover Mashed Potato Pancakes are crispy on the outside and fluffy on the inside!
 Perfect as a vegetarian entree or side dish too.

 Uses only 3 ingredients

 These mashed potato pancakes are made with only 3 simple ingredients:

 - an egg

 Trust me when I say, you won't even miss the gravy on these taters.